401 Unauthorized

 • Bearer

-This authentication, also known as token authentication, relies on security tokens that are generated by the server and returned to the client following a successful login.
-The client is responsible for sending these tokens in any subsequent attempt to access secure resources RFC 6750.
+Also known as token authentication, relies on security tokens generated by the server and returned to the client after a successful login.
+The client sends these tokens in subsequent requests to access secure resources.
+The server includes error details when needed: WWW-Authenticate: Bearer error="invalid_token", error_description="Token expired".

 • Digest